Sasquatch1102/BalancedPokeTcg/README.md

 - No Changes

 Gyarados;
-- Bubblebeam cost -1 Water
+- Bubblebeam cost changed to 3 Water
-- Dragon Rage cost +1 Water
+- Dragon Rage cost changed to 4 Water
 - Dragon Rage damage 50 -> 60
 - Changed Weakness from Grass to Lightning